neutron-org/neutron-docs/docs/neutron/tokenomics/reserve/messages.md

 ### TransferOwnership

 Transfer the contract's ownership to another account.
 Can be executed by `main_dao_address` only.
+This method accepts a single string, which should be an account address of new contract owner.

 ### Payout

 Send specified `amount` of funds to the `recipient` address.
 Can be executed by `main_dao_address` only.
+Reserve contract only operates on `denom` set during instantiation, and will only pay out funds in this denom.

 ### Pause